Chen-To/markdown-processor/README.md

 ## Description

-A work in progress Markdown Compiler that will transform markdown into HTML.
+A work in progress website that will take markdown as input and display the corresponding html.

+It is essentially a markdown compiler built completely from the ground up.

 ## Core Idea